Safety belt use continues to be lowest with 16- to 24-year-olds.

 - You can be ticketed for not wearing a safety belt – even if you are sitting in the back seat.
 If you are in a state that does not have a primary seat belt law (police can’t pull you over just for not wearing a seat belt) check to verify if there is a law that requires anyone under the age of 18 to be buckled up.
 Visit here for more seatbelt laws.

-- A safety belt does not protect you when it’s not worn properly (2).
+- A seat belt does not protect you when it’s not worn properly (4).

 What to do about safety belts:

-- A safety belt is your best and last protection if you are in an accident
+- A safety belt is your best and last protection if you are in a crash.

 - Get in the habit of always putting your safety belt on every time you get into a vehicle.
 No matter where you are sitting or the distance you are going.

-- Ask your passengers to buckle up also.
+- Ask your passengers to buckle up too.
 You are responsible for their safety.

 Sources: